Ball State University: Independent institution (1961–present)

 Under the university's 14th president, Dr. Jo Ann Gora, over $520 million was committed to new construction and renovation projects throughout the Ball State campus.
-Within the last decade, Ball State University adopted Education Redefined as its motto, focusing on "immersive learning" with the goal of engaging students across all academic programs in real-world projects.
+Within the last decade, Ball State University adopted Education Redefined as its motto, focusing on "immersive learning" to engage students across all academic programs in real-world projects.
 To date, there have been over 1,250 immersive learning projects, impacting residents in all of Indiana's 92 counties under the mentoring of faculty from every academic department.

-The university has also adopted environmental sustainability as a primary component to the university's strategic plan and vision.
+The university has also adopted environmental sustainability as a primary component of the university's strategic plan and vision.
 Starting in the mid-2000s, all building additions and renovations are designed to meet Leadership in Energy and Environmental Design (LEED) certification standards.
 Ball State announced in 2009 that it would begin construction on the largest geothermal energy conversion project in U.S. history.

 The university was defendant in the U.S. Supreme Court case Vance v.
-Ball State University, which dealt with who can be regarded as a "supervisor" for the purposes of harassment lawsuits.
-The case was argued November 26, 2012.
-In a 5–4 decision, the court ruled in favor of Ball State on June 24, 2013.
+Ball State University, which dealt with who can be regarded as a "supervisor" for harassment lawsuits.
+The case was argued on November 26, 2012.
+In a 5–4 decision, the court ruled in favor of Ball State.

+In 2022, the final projects of the "North Neighborhood" were finished on the northern side of campus, where the LaFollette Complex once stood.
+The renovated residence halls included Botsford/Swinford (Johnson East) and Schmidt/Wilson (Johnson West).
+Jack Beyerl Hall, home of the STEM Living-Learning Community, and North West Hall, home of the Education and Design Living-Learning Communities were the two newly built residence halls adjacent to the new North Dining building.
+During construction, the former LaFollette Complex was demolished to make way for a new green space to be utilized by students and faculty with 10 pillars of Indiana limestone placed in the center in remembrance of the former residence hall.